wn-doolittle/caliper-spec/caliper.md

 <a name="outcomeEvent" />

-### OutcomeEvent
+### 7.10 OutcomeEvent
-TODO The OutcomeEvent models . . . .
+TODO The Caliper OutcomeEvent models . . . .
 OutcomeEvent inherits all the properties and requirements defined for Event, its superclass.

 #### Supported actions
 [graded](#graded)